 - 6.4.
 A key preventative measure against fraud and corruption is the appointment of staff of known good character.
-Service Directors and Head Teachers should therefore ensure that : - a.
+Service Directors and Head Teachers should therefore ensure that: - a.
 References testifying to the honesty and integrity of potential employees are obtained before a person is appointed; - b.
 Check that qualifications are legitimately held - c.
-In appropriate cases, checks are made with the Criminal Records Board. - 6.5.
+In appropriate cases, checks are made with the Criminal Records Board and/or Independent Safeguarding Authority as appropriate - d.
+Ensure that potential employees have the right to work in the United Kingdom.

+- 6.5.
 Under Financial Regulations Service Directors and Head Teachers who suspect that an irregularity involving cash, materials or any other property of the Council may have occurred must inform their Director who must inform the Head of Audit services or the Treasurer.
-This includes cases of fraud and corruption.

-[N.B.
-If a case is concerned with Housing or Council Tax Benefit, the Principal Officer in the Benefits Fraud Unit may be informed, unless Benefit Services staff may themselves be implicated, in which case the notification should be made to the Treasurer or the Head of Internal Audit Services]
+This includes cases of fraud and corruption. - [N.B.
+If a case is concerned with Housing or Council Tax Benefit, the Principal Officer in the Benefits Fraud Unit may be informed, unless Benefit Services staff may themselves be implicated, in which case the notification should be made to the Treasurer or the Head of Internal Audit Services] - 6.6.

-6.6.
 Service Directors and Head Teachers should not notify the police of cases of fraud and corruption.
-This is the responsibility of the Treasurer.
+This is the responsibility of the Treasurer, in consultation with the Director of Corporate Resources and relevant Director and/or Head Teacher. - [N.B.

-[N.B.
 There is an exception where the circumstances clearly indicate that losses have resulted from forced entry.
-In that case, the police should be notified directly and the Risk Management and Insurance Section who should notify Internal Audit if it is considered that there may have been weaknesses in security arrangements.

-- 6.7.
-Service Directors and Head Teachers should not authorise any investigation of fraud or corruption, or make suspects aware that they are under suspicion, without the prior agreement of the Head of Internal Audit.
+In that case, the police should be notified directly and the Risk Management and Insurance Section who should notify Internal Audit if it is considered that there may have been weaknesses in security arrangements. - 6.7.
+Service Directors and Head Teachers should not authorise any investigation of fraud or corruption, or make suspects aware that they are under suspicion, without the prior agreement of the Head of Internal Audit (or authorised deputy).
 In particular they should not undertake any surveillance of a suspect unless it has been considered in the light of the Council's RIPA Guidelines. - 6.8.
 Where it is agreed with the Head of Internal Audit that an investigation into fraud or corruption should be undertaken by staff in a Service Directorate or School, no final decision on whether to proceed with disciplinary action should be taken until Internal Audit has had the opportunity to review the investigation and undertake any further work they consider necessary. - 6.9.
 Directors are responsible for ensuring that information relating to their services produced by Audit Commission's bi-annual National Fraud Initiative is thoroughly investigated.